-Now, we combine Syn-Real enhanced images $\tilde{\textbf{I}}$ and Real world target image $\textbf{I}$ into one batch for training.
-Then, we can train monocular depth estimation networks simultaneously on real-world, synthetic, and Syn-to-Real images within a batch.
-Spatial randomization also encourages the network to focus more on the image structure rather than its specific colors.
+The Syn-Real enhanced images $\tilde{\mathbf{I}}$ are then combined with real-world target images $\mathbf{I}_{\mathcal{X}}$ within the same training batch.
+This joint batching strategy allows the monocular depth estimation network to be trained simultaneously on real-world, synthetic, and Syn-to-Real samples.
+The spatial randomization introduced by Syn-Real CutMix further encourages the network to focus on structural cues rather than specific color appearances, thereby improving generalization across domains.